ronaldbosma/blog/content/blog/build-and-release-hugo-blog-site-using-azure-pipelines.md

 We're going to need a GitHub Personal Access Token to publish the Hugo site to our GitHub Pages repository.
 So login to GitHub and follow these steps.

-- Click in top right and choose 'Settings'.
+- Click on your avatar in the top right corner and choose 'Settings'.
   ![GitHub settings](../../static/images/build-and-release-hugo-site-using-azure-pipelines/access-token-settings.png)
   ![GitHub settings](../../../../../images/build-and-release-hugo-site-using-azure-pipelines/access-token-settings.png)
 - Choose 'Developer settings' in the left menu.